 Let’s take a look at these options:

-1. Releasing Home Equity with A Lifetime Mortgage
+How Releasing Home Equity with a Lifetime Mortgage Works

 Lifetime mortgages offer you a large loan of up to 60% of the value of your home.
 Since it’s secured against your home, it’s similar to a regular mortgage.
 Interest will be added to the capital loan amount every month.
 Lifetime mortgages are the most common type of equity release in the UK as they include a no negative guarantee and a host of additional benefits.

 It means that you (or your estate) won’t owe a total that exceeds the value of your property.
 A no negative guarantee ensures your estate, and therefore, your loved ones will not incur any debt.

 Want to know the best part?

 You don’t need to make any instalments towards the loan (unless you choose a specific drawdown plan that allows this!) and you retain full ownership of your home.
 You can also stay-on in your home for as long as you want to or until you go into long-term care.